yAOwzers/tp/docs/UserGuide.md

 Use the `add /n` command to add a `notebook`  into the `notebook shelf`.

+> :warning: Please make sure not to use ";" in your notebook title!

 Format: `add /n[NOTEBOOK]`

 This is the parameter required in the command: